RarelyCharlie/rarelycharlie.github.io/_draft/write.md

 ### Do not feed the trolls

-In a forum, if someone writes something that causes you outrage or triggers you for any reason, it is possible they are a troll who specializes in in writing things that cause outrage.
+In a forum, if someone writes something that causes you outrage or triggers you for any reason, it is possible they are a troll who specializes in writing things that cause outrage.

 Do not reply if you are outraged or triggered.